proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Checkout-old-version-of-a-file.md

 ---
 layout: single
-title: 'Git: Checkout Old Version Of A File'
+title: "Git: Checkout Old Version Of A File"
 excerpt: Using the appropriate hash
 date: 2018-09-27 10:14
 last_modified_at: 2023-05-01 17:51:14